 Food

-Which meant that we got to have lunch at the on-site cafeteria.
+Which meant we got to have lunch at the on-site cafeteria.
 This featured a range of cuisines, which rotate based on the nationalities of people who have stayed on the ISS.
 When we visited, it was Vietnamese food, so we had noodle bowls for lunch!

 Touring the U.S. Space and Rocket Center

-The G-Force accelerator is a huge centrifuge which spins you around to create a force equivalent to three G, which is quite a lot, and makes even simple activities like moving your arms around a lot of work.
+The G-Force Accelerator is a huge centrifuge which spins you around to create a force equivalent to three G, which is quite a lot, and makes even simple activities like moving your arms around a lot of work.

 There’s loads more to see here and enough to easily fill a whole day (we actually came back on a different day to see more, as the afternoon wasn’t enough!).
 There’s also an on-site gift shop (two in fact!), which is a must-stop for space fans.

 Even if you don’t do a Space Camp experience, a visit to the U.S. Space and Rocket Center is definitely recommended!
+You can read about our experience visiting the U.S. Space and Rocket Center here.

-In Summary: Our Space Camp Experience
+Our Verdict on Space Camp

 As you can hopefully tell from this post, we had an amazing time at Space Camp.
-Even Jess, who by admission isn’t nearly as interested in space stuff as me, really enjoyed herself.
+Even Jess, who by her own admission isn’t nearly as interested in space stuff as me, really enjoyed herself.

-The learning experiences and hands-on activities were a lot of fun, and everyone we met with was enthusiastic, knowledgeable, and fun to be around.
+The learning experiences and hands-on activities were a lot of fun, and everyone we met was enthusiastic, knowledgeable, and fun to be around.

 Learning to be an astronaut whilst having fun.
 I mean, what could be better than that?

-What else is there to do in Huntsville?
+What Else Is There to Do in Huntsville?

 Further Reading

-- Space Camp is operated by the U.S. Space and Rocket Center, which is also very much worth a visit – you can read about our experience visiting the U.S. Space and Rocket Center here.
+- Space Camp is operated by the U.S. Space and Rocket Center, which is also very much worth a visit.
+You can read about our experience visiting the U.S. Space and Rocket Center here.

-- Both the above are located in Huntsville – check out the official visitors portal for Huntsville for lots more information on what to do in the area
+- Both of the above are located in Huntsville.
+Check out the official visitors portal for Huntsville for more information on what to do in the area, and read our guide to the best things to do in Huntsville.

 - We have loads more content on the USA to help you plan your visit.
 Check out our guides to how much it costs to travel in the USA and driving in the USA as starting points.